-Grading: If a sarcoma is present, the biopsy will determine what type it is and its grade.
-The grade of a sarcoma is based on the way the cancer cells look under the microscope.
-In grading a cancer, the pathologist (a doctor who specializes in diagnosing diseases microscopically) considers 3 factors: how closely the tumor resembles normal tissue (differentiation), how many of the cells appear to be dividing, and how much of the tumor is made up of dying tissue.
+Grading: If a sarcoma is present, the biopsy will be used to determine what type it is and its grade.
+The grade of a sarcoma is based on how the cancer cells look under the microscope.
+In grading a cancer, the pathologist (a doctor who specializes in diagnosing diseases by looking at the tissue under a microscope) considers how closely the tumor resembles normal tissue (differentiation), how many of the cells appear to be dividing, and how much of the tumor is made up of dying tissue.

-These factors are scored, and then the scores are added to determine the grade of the tumor.
-The sarcomas that have cells that look more normal and have fewer cells dividing are generally placed in a low-grade category.
+Each factor is given a score, and the scores are added to determine the grade of the tumor.
+Sarcomas that have cells that look more normal and have fewer cells dividing are generally placed in a low-grade category.
 Low-grade tumors tend to be slow growing, slower to spread, and often have a better outlook (prognosis) than higher-grade tumors.
 Certain types of sarcoma are automatically given higher scores for differentiation.
 This affects the overall score so much that they are never considered low grade.
-Examples of these include synovial sarcoma and embryonal sarcoma.
+Examples of these include synovial sarcomas and embryonal sarcomas.